waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Objective:** Systematically re-explore the western upper platform to find the navigable path to the ladder at (2, 2).

 # V. Future Development Ideas

+# VI.
+Tool & Agent Development

+## A. Pathfinder Overhaul
+- **Problem:** The `pathfinder_lite` tool is critically flawed and cannot reliably navigate maps with elevation changes via `steps` tiles.
+- **Plan:** A full rewrite is necessary.
+Before that, I must conduct a systematic test of the `steps` tile mechanic.
+I will manually move onto a `steps` tile from `ground`, then attempt to move to all adjacent `elevated_ground` tiles, and vice-versa.
+I will document every allowed and disallowed transition to establish a ground truth for the new pathfinding logic.

+## B. Future Agent Ideas
+- **`navigation_strategist_agent`:** An agent that takes failed pathfinder output and suggests high-level alternative navigation strategies or hypotheses to test, such as investigating unknown tile mechanics or searching for alternate routes that bypass the point of failure.